BenhamOT/BenhamOT.github.io/docs/_posts/2023-03-20-ml-on-edge-devices.md

 When training models using Sagemaker, you have 3 different options to choose from:

-* Use the built-in algorithms.
+* Use the AWS provided built-in algorithms.

 * Use bespoke code that can be run in a Sagemaker provided container.

-* Provide your own bespoke code and docker image.
+* Provide your own docker image.

 I decided to go for the second approach, using my own TensorFlow code in the Sagemaker provided TensorFlow container.
 There are a few nuances to this option, but generally I found it to be more straight-forward than the other two.